G4 will revive Attack of the Show! and X-Play for network relaunch

 More details will come later on who the hosts and talent will be for these programs.

-G4 will also launch on Friday its B4G4 weekly content series that will air on its YouTube and Twitch channels.
+On Friday, G4 will also launch a B4G4 weekly content series that will air on its YouTube and Twitch channels.
 That show will lead up to the network’s official relaunch date.
 Fans can submit feedback on the content via G4’s Reddit community.
-B4G4 will experiment with several forms of content including original sketch comedy, game reviews, talent collaborations, music parodies, irreverent esports, and more.
+B4G4 will experiment with several forms of content, such as original sketch comedy, game reviews, talent collaborations, music parodies, and irreverent esports.

 B4G4 also ties back to the viral #G4NeedsTalent campaign, giving a number of candidates the opportunity to audition through the content series, both in on-air hosting and off-air show producing and writing roles.